artipie/blog.artipie.com/_posts/2020/08/2020-08-28-use-artipie-as-maven.md

 ## Introduction

-Almost every company that does Java development has private Maven repository, where they store all the artifacts.
-As a developer you might be wondering how to setup our own.
+Almost every company that does Java development has private Maven repositories, where they store all the artifacts.
+As a developer you might be wondering how to setup a yours own one.

 This blog post will cover how you can setup your own Maven repository with Artipie.